ResetVariablesToInitial Step

 Description:

-This step is used to reset the variables back to their initial values.
+This step resets the variables to their initial values.

 Inputs